- 1. Recover Files from RAW USB Drive

 Applies to fix: USB drive shows without driver letter.

-You can also assign a drive letter to your USB drive by using the Disk Management utility in Windows.
+You can also assign a drive letter to your USB drive using the Disk Management utility in Windows.

 Step 2.
 Right-click the volume on your USB flash drive and select "Change Drive Letter and Paths".